mobizt/FirebaseClient/FAQ.md

 #### A19: Yes, but it's not recommend.

-If the delay was used in the loop it causes many errors e.g. read and send time out and stream time out.
+If the delay was used in the loop it causes many errors e.g. read and send timed out and stream connection timed out.

 ### Q20: Can I change the send timeout?